 When you discover a problem in your IT system due to recurring incidents and investigate the problem, you must identify the changes that to be made to permanently work around or solve the root cause.
 Creating a problem helps an IT organization to get to the root cause of incidents.
 You can create a problem and link the incidents that have led to the discovery of the problem.
 Additionally, you can link the configuration items that are impacted by this problem and the tasks and change requests that must be completed to resolve the problem.

+When you create change requests for the problem, you must view the change schedule to check for any projected service outages or blackout periods to avoid scheduling the change request during this time.
 After you create the change request, you must link the configuration items that are impacted by this change request.
 Additionally, link the incidents and problems that have caused this change request and the tasks that must be completed to complete this change request.
 Then, assign the change requests to assessors.
 Based on the assessments for the change requests, you can for submit the change requests for approval.

 BMC Remedyforce has integrated the Salesforce.com approval process with its change requests.
 When you submit the change request for approval, the change request is assigned to the assigned approver who is defined in the Salesforce.com approval process and an email message is sent to the approvers defined in the approval process.
 If you have assigned another staff member as your delegated approver, you must forward your approval email messages to the delegated approver.
 The approver can approve or reject the change request by clicking the link in the email and updating the change approval record or replying to the email with APPROVE, APPROVED, YES, REJECT, REJECTED, or NO in the first line of the email message.